Bodhidharma: Bodhidharma at Shaolin

-Some Chinese myths and legends describe Bodhidharma as being disturbed by the poor physical shape of the Shaolin monks, after which he instructed them in techniques to maintain their physical condition as well as teaching meditation.
+Some Chinese myths and legends describe Bodhidharma as being disturbed by the poor physical shape of the Shaolin monks, after which, he instructed them in techniques to maintain their physical condition as well as teaching meditation.
 He is said to have taught a series of external exercises called the Eighteen Arhat Hands and an internal practice called the Sinew Metamorphosis Classic.
-In addition, after his departure from the temple, two manuscripts by Bodhidharma were said to be discovered inside the temple: the Yijin Jing and the Xisui Jing.
+In addition, after his departure from the temple, two manuscripts by Bodhidharma were said to have been discovered inside the temple: the Yijin Jing and the Xisui Jing.
 Copies and translations of the Yijin Jing survive to the modern day.
 The Xisui Jing has been lost.

 Travels in Southeast Asia

 According to Southeast Asian folklore, Bodhidharma travelled from Jambudvipa by sea to Palembang, Indonesia.
-Passing through Sumatra, Java, Bali, and Malaysia, he eventually entered China through Nanyue.
+Passing through Sumatra, Java, Bali, Malaysia, and Luzon Island, he eventually entered China through Nanyue.
 In his travels through the region, Bodhidharma is said to have transmitted his knowledge of the Mahayana doctrine and the martial arts.
 Malay legend holds that he introduced forms to silat.
+In Tagalog legend, Bodhidharma reached the island of Luzon in the Philippines passing through Palawan and he introduced Arnis to the locals.

 Vajrayana tradition links Bodhidharma with the 11th-century south Indian monk Dampa Sangye who travelled extensively to Tibet and China spreading tantric teachings.

 Appearance after his death

 Three years after Bodhidharma's death, Ambassador Song Yun of northern Wei is said to have seen him walking while holding a shoe at the Pamir Mountains.
-Song asked Bodhidharma where he was going, to which Bodhidharma replied "I am going home".
-When asked why he was holding his shoe, Bodhidharma answered "You will know when you reach Shaolin monastery.
+Song asked Bodhidharma where he was going, to which Bodhidharma replied, "I am going home".
+When asked why he was holding his shoe, Bodhidharma answered, "You will know when you reach Shaolin monastery.
 Don't mention that you saw me or you will meet with disaster".
 After arriving at the palace, Song told the emperor that he met Bodhidharma on the way.
 The emperor said Bodhidharma was already dead and buried and had Song arrested for lying.
 At Shaolin Monastery, the monks informed them that Bodhidharma was dead and had been buried in a hill behind the temple.
 The grave was exhumed and was found to contain a single shoe.
-The monks then said "Master has gone back home" and prostrated three times: "For nine years he had remained and nobody knew him; Carrying a shoe in hand he went home quietly, without ceremony."
+The monks then said, "Master has gone back home" and prostrated three times: "For nine years, he had remained and nobody knew him; Carrying a shoe in hand he went home quietly, without ceremony."